 The men don’t speak loudly and some don’t speak at all.
 Some are watching the sky as the half moon illuminates parts of the market – before the lanterns are switched on.
 Others seem immersed or even meditating.
 They are men of different ages, they wear jeans, polo shirts, fashionable clothes with brand logos or (unpolitical) slogans – or shalwar kamiz (traditional outfit).
 Different generations and lifestyles seem to be assembled here but they all share one thing: the same faith.

 Yasir explains Ramadan to me

 Islamabad: Three minutes after 7 p.m at Jinnah Super Market.
 As if they’d received a secret sign everyone is moving.
 The men on the bast carpets, the waiters in the cafés and Riaz and myself as well.
-The quiet chatting turns into noisy conversations.
+Then, smoothly, quiet chatting turns into noisy conversations.
 The crows don’t seem to have any chance to be heard now.
 But it was not a secret sign.
 Almost at the same second one could listen to an Imam of a mosque, somewhere far away in the distance: “Allah is great!”
 Repeated four times.
 Everyone is praying a short prayer.
-Everyone is drinking a sip of water.
+We are drinking a sip of water.
 Everyone starts eating including Riaz and myself.
 We break the fast and this is called Iftar.
 It is Ramadan in Pakistan, where they call it Ramazan.

-Sehri and Iftar are two new words for me
+In Ramadan, Sehri and Iftar are two new words for me

 Yasir is 22 years old and the one who, night by night, sits at the reception at the guesthouse where I am staying.
 He has explained Ramadan to me.
 “When you do the fasting,” he says, “you get up after three in the morning, well before dawn.
 Then you eat and drink.
 After this meal, we call it Sehri, you may not eat, nor drink the whole day.”
 Smoking is also not allowed and this makes fasting even more of a challenge for me.